madojames/STATS506/Final project/Readme.md

-This is the final project
+This is the final project with

 result pictures